rkroshan/myPeachOs_learn/README.md

 install qemu and nasm compiler for bootloader
  - sudo apt install nasm qem-system-x86

-install cross-compiler (steps verified on Ubuntu 18) option 1:
+install cross-compiler (steps verified on Ubuntu 18 and 20.04)

+option 1:
  - make setup and then add the toolchain/bin path to $PATH in bashrc